kasper-piskorski/docs/pages/documentation/6-resources/resources.md

 [Stack Overflow](http://stackoverflow.com/tags/mindmapsdb)

 ### Mindmaps Documentation and Discussion
 You've already found the documentation (you're on our developer site)!
-You can ask questions and make recommendations to us on our [forum](http://discuss.mindmaps.io).
+You can ask questions and make recommendations to us on our [forum](http://discuss.mindmaps.io), or suggest improvements via our [github repo](https://github.com/mindmapsdb/docs).

 ## Blogs